cpraskoti/Atmega32/README.md

 # Atmega32

-Here are some simple progrms in embeded C for Atmega328p that i have done during my learnings.
+Here are some simple programs in embeded C for Atmega328p.